xianhuazhou/elog/README.md

 Introduction
 ------------

-elog can find specified error logs from your applications, web servers and any other text based log files, and store the logs into [MongoDB](http://mongodb.org).
-You can access the logs from MongoDB via a web interface with some filter options.
+elog can find and filter specified error logs from your applications, web servers and any other text based log files, store the logs into [MongoDB](http://mongodb.org).
+And you can access the logs from MongoDB via a web interface with some filter options.

+elog contains elog-client and elog-server,  elog-client can filter and push logs to elog-server via http requests, elog-server is a kind of web server with [expressjs](http://expressjs.com).

 Quick Start
 -----------

+## Installation

-Before you start, you need to install [nodejs](http://nodejs.org) (&gt;= 0.8.8) and [CoffeeScript](http://coffeescript.org) (&gt;=1.3.3) in your Linux/Unix system, then:
+Before you start, you need to install [nodejs](http://nodejs.org) (&gt;= 0.8.8) and [CoffeeScript](http://coffeescript.org) (&gt;=1.3.3) in your Linux/Unix system, then install elog:

     $ [sudo] npm -g install elog

-elog contains elog-client and elog-server,  elog-client can find and push logs to elog-server via http requests, elog-server is a kind of web server with [expressjs](http://expressjs.com).
+## Configuration:

 **client settings: elog-client**